codeamanwal/event_planner/README.md

 # event_planner
 I am making this website under the mentorship of Cyberlabs for WOC 4.0.
+The first page starts from 'Home.html'